hariprasadraja/dotfiles/README.md

 ####  Dracula Theme

-Forked Dracula theme for ITerm in Mac Environment is available with this project. you can change your ITerm theme to `Dracula Theme` if you really like it.
+Forked Dracula theme for ITerm in Mac Environment is available with this project. you can change your ITerm theme to `resources/Dracula.terminal` if you really like it.

+#### Fira Code Font

+Fira Code Fonts are available for pleasing developement experience inside the `resources/` directory.

 #### Bash Prompt